Our Museum is now open Saturdays and Sundays 11 a.m. to 2 p.m.

-We are transforming the West County Museum into Suffrage Headquarters reminiscent of the late 1890’s with a blast of purple, yellow and white.
+We transformed the West County Museum into Suffrage Headquarters reminiscent of the late 1890’s with a blast of purple, yellow and white.
 These were the official colors of the suffrage movement and these colors were seen during parades, marches, conventions and meetings from 1848 – 1920.
 There will be a timeline of key events and examples of the suffrage movement’s marketing tactics, along with information on the founding women of the movement to help us tell the story.

 A display of trunks and luggage with period clothing gives visitors a visual idea of the traveling speakers who stopped in Sebastopol and held informational meetings.
 We will remember our local women Maude Churchman Wheeler, Althea Faught, and Helen Hurlbut who spoke in support of the Votes for Women cause.

 Sebastopol City Councilman Michael Carnacchi provided a collection of authentic artifacts for our display.
 These items give us an insight into the complex subject of women’s suffrage and include a signed letter from Frances Willard, president of the Women’s Christian Temperance Union, an Autograph Album dated 1871-1873, and a souvenir from Swarthmore College founded by Lucretia Mott.

 The suffrage cause needed printed matter to promote and distribute its information.
 We have an invoice and check which paid for printing paper and ink used by the National Women’s Suffrage Association and signed by its founder, Susan B. Anthony.
 We also have some Woman’s Journal editions whose editor and founder Lucy Stone famously spread the quotation “taxation without representation is tyranny.”

 We are displaying the 18-foot long Suffrage banner.
 This banner is a replica of the one sewn by Alice Paul on which stars were placed to represent each state that ratified the 19th Amendment.